 About the John Hope Franklin Publication Prize

 The John Hope Franklin Publication Prize is distributed yearly and honors the most outstanding book published in American studies for the year preceding the annual meeting.
-The awardee receives $1,000.
-The prize winner will be announced at the annual meeting of the American Studies Association, November 9, 2018.
+Recipients of the award receive $1,000.
+The prize winner will be announced at the annual meeting of the American Studies Association.